Dynamic-Book/DyboApp/resources/doc/DynabookApp/README.md

 # Knowledge Objects

 How can the educator represent, describe and modelise knowledge?
-How can she share the represented knowledge with the learner?
-How can she assess the learner's knowledge?
+How can he/she share the represented knowledge with the learner?
+How can he/she assess the learner's knowledge?

 How can the learner experiment and capture knowledge?
 How can she share her understanding with others?
-How can she...
+How can he/she...

 ## Documents